Electronic Music Course – Specialist Module | Accademia Nazionale di Santa Cecilia

 Arthur H. Benade, Fundamentals of Musical Acoustics, Dover Publications, 1990

 N.B.
-Students must have a computer of class i7 or higher to do the music design and production work.
+Students must have a class i7 computer or higher in order to carry out the musical design and production work.

-The working platforms used in the course are Pure Data, Max/MSP, Faust.
+The working platforms used in the course are Pure Data and Max/MSP.

-References to programming languages (C, C++, Python), to the Linux operating system and to systems based on Advanced RISC Machines (ARM) technology are considered and possibly applied based on the specifications of the original Composition and/or of the experimental thesis.
+References to programming languages (C, C++, Python), the Linux operating system, and systems based on Advanced RISC Machines (ARM) technology are taken into consideration and, where appropriate, applied according to the specific requirements of the original composition and/or the experimental thesis.

 Fees